Invariance Feedback Entropy of Uncertain Control Systems: Invariance Feedback Entropy

 \subsection{Invariant covers with closed elements}

-We conclude this section with a result on the topological structure of the cover elements for topological systems with lower semicontinuous transition functions and closed sets $Q$.
+We conclude this section with a result on the topological structure of the cover elements for systems with {topological state alphabet and} lower semicontinuous transition functions and closed sets $Q$.
 The result is used in Theorem~\ref{t:lb} but might be of interest on its own.

 Let $A$ and $B$ be topological spaces and $f:A\rightrightarrows B$.
 We say that $f$ is \emph{lower semicontinuous} if $f^{-1}(V)$ is open whenever $V\subseteq B$ is open.